 Area requirements and overcrowding

 It has been documented that breeding animals need additional space during growth compared to finishers.
-The increased space requirement arises with the need for movement that enables muscular and skeletal development, and thus ensuring longevity of the animals.
+The increased space requirement arises with the need for a movement that enables muscular and skeletal development and thus ensuring the longevity of the animals.

 |Weight, kg||Recommended area, m2||Comments|